-Currently, I am advised by Dr. Murali Haran (Statistics) and co-advised by Dr. Klaus Keller (Geosciences).
+Currently, I am advised by Dr. Murali Haran (Statistics) and co-advised by Dr. Klaus Keller (Geoscience).
 I am also a part of the research network for Sustainable Climate Risk Management (SCRiM) and the Program on Coupled Human and Earth Systems (PCHES).

 - Particle-based calibration via massive parallelization and applications to state-of-the-art 3-D Antarctic ice sheet model